 The EQUATOR Network is an “umbrella” organisation that brings together researchers, medical journal editors, peer reviewers, developers of reporting guidelines, research funding bodies and other collaborators with mutual interest in improving the quality of research publications and of research itself.

 We are developing into a global initiative covering all areas of health research and all nations, and actively involving all key stakeholders.
-We have launched the first four national centres that will substantially contribute to expanding EQUATOR activities: the UK EQUATOR Centre (also the EQUATOR Network’s head office), French EQUATOR Centre, Canadian EQUATOR Centre and Australasian EQUATOR Centre.
+We have launched the first five national centres that will substantially contribute to expanding EQUATOR activities: the UK EQUATOR Centre (also the EQUATOR Network’s head office), French EQUATOR Centre, Canadian EQUATOR Centre, Australasian EQUATOR Centre and Chinese EQUATOR Centre.
 The new centres will focus on national activities aimed at raising awareness and supporting adoption of good research reporting practices.
 They will work with partner organisations and initiatives and will also contribute to the work of the EQUATOR Network as a whole.